 You can see more of Margot’s work on her Instagram.

-Open for beginners and for those that already have an established watercolor art practice.
-Come with some ideas of how or what you like to paint.
+Open for beginners and for those who already have an established watercolor art practice.
+I prefer students to set up still life objects and paint from life.
+However, students may come with preconceived ideas of how or what they would like to paint using a photograph as reference.
 Different approaches will be discussed, and techniques demonstrated, glazing, color washes, dry brush, color mixing, and color relationships to name a few.
 Compositional options will also be explored.
 Students will discover different ways to use the watercolor medium through learned skills and experimentation.A $20 registration fee will be added to your total.
 Supply ListArt supplies can be found at your local Michaels Craft stores www.michaels.com or Blick Art Materials www.dickblick.comPAINT: a watercolor set of tubes, dry watercolor, or if preferred, gouache: including the following primaries: cadmium yellow, yellow ochre, cadmium red, and a variety of blues such as Cobalt, Cerulean, French ultra marine, and/or phthalo blue, green: viridian, and for brown: burnt sienna, raw sienna, alizarine, black, and white.Brushes: a variety of sizes, large and small rounds and a variety of flats-or your preference.Paper: two pads of watercolor paper, large and small.
 Canson, Arches and Strathmore are all good brands.
 Students should purchase more than one size pad.Other supplies: a watercolor palette for mixing colors, masking tape, pencils, erasers, and a flat sheet of cardboard to tape the watercolor paper on.

 Go to Top